ShoYamanishi/wailea/README.md

 ## Undirected Graph

 * **ConnectedDecomposer** (undirected/connected_decomposer.hpp) :
-Decomposes a given graph into connected components.
+Decomposes a given graph into connected components in DFS.

 * **BiconnectedDecomposer** (undirected/bctree.hpp) :
-Decomposes a given connected graph into BC-tree.
+Decomposes a given connected graph into BC-tree in DFS [RND77].

 * **SPQRDecomposer** (undirected/spqr_decomposer.hpp) :
-Decomposes a given biconnected graph into SPQR-tree.
+Decomposes a given biconnected graph into SPQR-tree in DFS.
+The original algorithm is proposed by [HT73], and then later it is corrected by [GM01].
+It is still hard to understand and I have arranged a supplementary document here:

 * **STNumbering** (undirected/st_numbering.hpp) :
-Generates an ST-ordering for a biconnected graph.
+Generates an ST-ordering for a biconnected graph in DFS [T85].

 * **JTSPlanarizer** (undirected/jts_planarizer.hpp) :
 Classifies the edges of a given biconnected graph into a good planar subgraph and a set of removed edges.
+The first phase of [JTS89], which finds a planar spanning subgraph.
+The claimed maximality was refuted by manu, but I think the 1st phase is still useful to find a base planar graph and in many cases the subgraph is biconnected.

 * **BLPlanarityTester** (undirected/bl_planarity_tester.hpp) :
 Tests if a given biconnected graph is planar, and finds a combinatorial planar embedding of a given planar biconnected graph.
+[BL76] I believe the original [BL76] is incorrect as it is incapable of handling certain arrangement of pertinent frontiers.
+This may be the only correct implementation of PQ-tree planarity algorithm available so far.

 * **PlanarDualGraphMaker** (undirected/planar_dual_graph_maker.hpp) :
 Makes a dual graph structure of the given planar biconnected graph in a palanr embedding.
+My own linear time algorhitm as I could not find any in public.

 * **GMWEdgeInserter** (undirected/gmw_edge_inserter.hpp) :
-Inserts an edge into a given connected graph such that the number of crossings is minimized.
+Inserts an edge into a given connected graph such that the number of crossings is minimized [GMW05].

 * **EmbeddedBCTree** (undirected/embedded_bctree.hpp) :
 Represents an embedding of a connected graph decomposed into a BC-tree.
+My own algorithm.

 * **VisRepFinder** (undirected/vis_rep_finder.hpp) :
 Generates a visibility representation of a connected graph.
+My own algorithm based on [TT86].
+It handles not only biconnected graphs, but also connected graphs.

 ## Directed Graph
 * **AcyclicOrderingFinder** (directed/acyclic_ordering_finder.hpp) :
 Finds an acyclic ordering of a given graph that may contain cycles.
+My own algorithm using network simplex as described above.

 * **NetworkSimplex** (directed/network_simplex.hpp) :
 Solves the network simplex problem, which is a variant of integer linear programming.
 Both phase I and II are solved in the primary space.
+The phase I solves an aux problem to find an initial feasible solution, and the phase II takes it to an optimum.
 Used by AcyclicOrderingFinder and GKNV rank assignment in SugiyamaDiGraph.

 * **GKNVcrossingsReducer** (directed/gknv_crossings_reducer.hpp) :
-Tries to reduce the crossings in a connected bipartite digraph in a embedding with a barycenter heuristics and some tweaks.
+Tries to reduce the crossings in a connected bipartite digraph in a embedding with a barycenter and adjacent transpose heuristics.
 Employed in dot of GrpahViz.
+A bit crude but it gives pretty good results.

 * **SugiyamaDiGraph** (directed/sugiyama_digraph.hpp) :
 Finds integer xy-coordinates of the nodes of the given digraph in Sugiyama